-303(1) To qualify to be nominated as a candidate for election as a Bencher, a member must:
+305(1) To qualify to be nominated as a candidate for election as a Bencher, a member must:

-- (a) meet the eligibility criteria described in section 17 of the Act; and - (b) maintain the member's principal place of practice or employment, or if retired, reside within the division in which the member seeks to be a candidate. - (2) A member who is the Vice-President in an election year shall be deemed to be elected as a Bencher for the Electoral Division where the member is eligible to be nominated according to subrule (1). - (3) A person who has served as a Bencher is eligible as a candidate for re-election as a Bencher, but no person is eligible to be elected for more than two consecutive terms.
+(a) meet the eligibility criteria described in section 17 of the Act; and

+- (b) maintain the member's principal place of practice or employment, or if inactive, reside within the division in which the member seeks to be a candidate. - (2) A member who is the Vice-President in an election year shall be deemed to be elected as a Bencher for the Electoral Division where the member is eligible to be nominated according to subrule (1). - (3) A member who has served as a Bencher is eligible as a candidate for election or re-election as a Bencher, but no member is eligible to be elected for more than two terms. - (4) Subject to subrule (3), a member is eligible to be nominated as a candidate for election as a Bencher or appointed as a Bencher pursuant to Rule 308 if at the end of the term for which they would be elected or appointed they will have served no more than nine years as a Bencher, whether consecutive or not.